Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 OK - let's learn one last command that can help us explore tabular text files like gff's.
 What makes it tabular is that each row has the same number of columns, and each column is separate by the same character, in this case a tab.
 A natural thing to want to do is to pull out a single column to work with.
 The Unix command to accomplish this is 'cut'.
 When using cut you will almost always want to use a couple of flags, including -d (delimiter - what separates each column) and -f (field - which column do you want to pull).

-- Question: Let's see if we can increase our pipe complexity by strining together three commands!
+- Question: Let's see if we can increase our pipe complexity by stringing together three commands!
 Your task is to count the number of rRNA features in a gff(third column) file using cut, then grep and finally wc?

-*Note - the default delimiter is tab, so you don't need to specify the -d command
+***Note - the default delimiter is tab, so you don't need to specify the -d command***

 <details>
   <summary>Solution</summary>